Aboagye-Heming/weather-app/README.md

 ## Deployment

-You can access the deployed Weather App at this link.
+You can access the deployed Weather App at https://weather-app-321real-time.netlify.app/.

 ## Acknowledgements